Blocplay Entertainment Inc.: Blocplay Announces Proposed Acquisition of 1279078 B.C. Ltd.

-Toronto, Ontario--(Newsfile Corp. - December 16, 2020) - Blocplay Entertainment Inc. (CSE: PLAY) (the "Company") is pleased to announce is pleased to announce that it has entered into an arm's length share purchase agreement dated December 16, 2020 (the "Share Purchase Agreement"), with 1279078 B.C.
+TORONTO, Ontario - December 17, 2020 - Blocplay Entertainment Inc. (CSE: PLAY) (the "Company") is pleased to announce that it has entered into a non-arm's length share purchase agreement dated December 16, 2020 (the "Share Purchase Agreement"), with 1279078 B.C.
 Ltd. ("BCCo") and the shareholders of BCCo (collectively, the "Vendors"), pursuant to which the Company has agreed to acquire all of the issued and outstanding shares of BCCo (the "Transaction").

+The Transaction is a non-arm's length transaction, as the individual who directly controls one of the shareholders of the BCCo currently directly controls approximately 16.10% of the Company's issued and outstanding common shares.

 Transaction Terms